FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - r
      - **0 - 0.60**
      - Volumetric concentration to bulk the inflow discharge hydrograph (channel or floodplain).
-       For example, set XCONC

-       = 0.20 for a concentration of 20% by volume.
+       For example, set XCONC = 0.20 for a concentration of 20% by volume.
+This will account

-       This will account for sediment bulking without initiating the hyper- concentrated sediment transport routine.
+       for sediment bulking without initiating the hyperconcentrated sediment transport routine.

        If simulating clear water flooding, set XCONC = 0.

-       If MUD = 2, XCONC is the global mudflow or tailings sediment concentration by
+       If MUD = 2, XCONC is the global mudflow or tailings sediment concentration by volume.

-       volume.

 **Instructional Comments**